vmplacademy/ai-workshop/README.md

 **🔑 Each directory includes**:
 - Framework-specific `.gitignore` and `README.md`
-- `GETTING_STARTED.md` with Copilot-driven workshop phases
+- Complete documentation with Copilot-driven workshop phases
 - Real-world code examples and best practices

 ---